Those who never experienced anxiety and panic attacks – Just don’t get it.

 You can’t work, you can’t talk to anyone (who will understand?) and you can’t function.

-I’ve compiled a list of the top 10 natural and effective ways to overcome anxiety and panic attacks – Without medication.
+I’ve compiled a list of the top 10 natural and effective ways to beat your anxiety and panic attacks – Without the awful medication.

-1. Scary side effects, sometimes worse than the anxiety itself, while potentially causing liver and kidney damage (not to mention how addictive they can become).
+1. Frightening side effects, sometimes worse than anxiety itself, while potentially causing liver and kidney damage (not to mention how addictive they can become).

 2. Pharmaceutical companies get richer every day, at your expense.